theroadninja/waterflow/notes/PerformanceTests.md

 * assigning the max number of workers at once (calling get_and_start_tasks with the maximum number of allowed workers)
 * probably need an index on created_utc column for jobs to efficiently delete old records w/o full table scan

+* how many tasks can a single worker run?

 ## Single Threaded Tests

 Steps: